 Reykjafjarðarlaug Hot Spring

 Located only a few kilometers off the main ring road in Iceland, Reykjafjarðarlaug Hot Spring is a breathtaking site.
-With two pools to choose from, visitors can delight in the natural beauty of the area as they take a dip or enjoy some relaxation.
+Visitors can choose from two pools!

 The first pool, facing the ocean, is a human-made construction.
-It is a great swimming pool to swim in, with a greater depth than most natural hot springs.
+It has a greater depth than most natural hot springs.

-The second hot spring is actually more like a hot river and is very charming.
-It’s perfect to bathe in harmony with nature.
-The river flows on different levels, thanks to small installations of pebbles, certainly added by the man to make this setting even more idyllic.
+The second hot spring is more like a hot river, and very charming.
+It’s ideal for bathing in harmony with nature.
+The river flows on different levels, thanks to small pebble installations, certainly added by man to make this setting even more idyllic.

 How to get to Reykjafjarðarlaug Hot Spring?

-Reykjafjarðarlaug Hot Spring is located at the very tip of the Westfjords peninsula.
-You can reach it by driving on the road 60 until the crossing with the road 63 at the very end of the peninsula.
-The road 63 will get you to the hot spring.
+The Reykjafjarðarlaug hot spring is located at the tip of the Westfjords peninsula.
+You can reach it by taking Route 60 to the junction with Route 63 at the tip of the peninsula.
+Route 63 will take you to the thermal spring.

 Tips on visiting Reykjafjarðarlaug Hot Spring

-✔️ Harbour Inn Guesthouse – this is a great place to stay only 20 minutes away from these free hot springs in Iceland.
-It offers bright rooms with comfy beds and great sea views.
+✔️ Harbour Inn Guesthouse – it is an ideal place to stay, just 20 minutes from these Iceland’s free hot springs.
+It offers bright rooms with comfortable beds and superb sea views.

 Pollurinn Hot Spring

 Located in the West region of Iceland, Pollurinn truly is a magical natural hot spring.
-It offers visitors the chance to soak without paying a penny.
-There are three unique pools, built for the locals in an area of great geothermal activity.
+There are three unique pools, built by the locals, that you can relax in without paying a penny!

 How to get to Pollurinn Hot Spring?